How to Evict a Roommate Not on the Lease

 If the Court Rules in Your Favor

 If the court rules in your favor, then the unwanted occupant must leave the property.
-But how this is accomplished varies by state.
-In some states, the landlord (or person who filed the court case) receives the eviction order and can remove the unwanted party themselves.
+In some states, the landlord (or the person who filed the court case) receives the eviction order and can remove the unwanted party themselves.

-In other states, law enforcement officials receive a copy of the eviction notice, and they’re responsible for removing the person and their belongings from the property.
+In other states, law enforcement officials receive a copy of the eviction notice and are responsible for removing the person and their belongings from the property.

 If the Court Doesn’t Rule in Your Favor